-Do I have to answer every question?
+Do I need to answer every question?

-Yes, if it doesn't apply to you, write N/A (not applicable.)
+Yes.
+If it doesn't apply to you, write N/A (not applicable).

 I have casual or infrequent employment.
 How do I estimate my income?

-We understand that it can be difficult to guess your income if your pay goes up and down.
+It can be difficult to guess your income if your pay goes up and down.
 You could use your previous income figures to estimate your future income.

 For example: you were receiving $500 before tax per week for the last several months.

 You would list $500 x 52 = $26,000 as your gross annual income.
 If your income changes at all, contact your trustee.

 Do I have to return the statement of income if I've lost my job?